Representative Cases: Our Reputation For Results Record Of Success

 - An elderly woman fell on missing pavers while she was entering a CTA station.
 The woman broke her hip, requiring surgery to repair the fracture.
 We were able to settle the lawsuit with the responsible parties.

 - A high school football player suffered a permanent knee injury during practice when a motorized cart driven by a student athletic trainer hit him on the playing field.
 We successfully mediated a case against the school district, overcoming the local government immunity defenses.

-- A 20-year old man’s vehicle struck a square-shaped hole in the road that was obscured by snow, causing him to lose control of the vehicle and crash, suffering a fractured leg and below-the-knee amputation.
+- A 20-year-old man’s vehicle struck a square-shaped hole in the road that was obscured by snow, causing him to lose control of the vehicle and crash.
+He suffered a fractured leg and below-the-knee amputation.
 We filed suit against the city where the incident occurred, finding evidence that the hole was possibly created by a city employee, and obtained a life-changing pre-trial settlement.